toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

 At the end, I had the following:

-- Improved sandwiching that tries to follow all directions of the trade e.g. if some goes to gold, follow that as well instead of taking the highest direction trade from before.
+- Improved sandwiching that tries to follow all directions of the trade e.g. if some goes to gold, follow that as well instead of taking the highest direction trade from before
-- Sell all goods for gold in the first couple rounds since goods go for highest in the first rounds.
-This is to have bidding power later on.
+- Sell all goods for gold in the first couple rounds since goods go for highest in the first rounds (this is to have bidding power later on)
 - Follow the rules of the `simpleBuyer` agent after the rounds of selling for gold are done
 - Cap the bid at the gold balance to prevent underflows
-- Continue to try and buy up to 64 units and bid the remainder.
+- Continue to try and buy up to 64 units and bid the remainder

-Unfortunately, this wasn't enough either, and I landed up in 4th place.
+Unfortunately, this wasn't enough, and I landed up in 4th place.
 From what I can tell, the winner `legion2002` used aggressive bidding to sandwich when block building, as well as submitting empty bundles when not block building, to win first place.
 Being builder allowed them to exploit users for profit, while retaining the profits in no-op trades.

 ## Season 3 - Leaky liquidity